 • with whom you collaborate (internal and external)

-• the status of a publication (refereed/non-refereed, OA/not OA)
+• the status of a publication (refereed/non-refereed, Open Access/not Open Access)

 • the number of times a publication has been cited in the Web of Science, or downloaded from Pure, and